bucko13/bcoin-boilerplate/README.md

 ## Setup
 * Navigate to project directory

+### Default Frontend (w/ jQuery, no other framework)
+This builds from the `client/react-src` directory, with `client/react-src/index.js` as its entry point
 * run `npm run watch` to build js and output to dist/build.js.
+Will watch for updates to js in react-src directory
+* run `npm run build` for prod build (no verbose or source maps or watch)

+### React Frontend
+* run `npm run watch:react` to build js and output to dist/build.js.
 Will watch for updates to js in src directory
-* run `npm run build` for prod build (no verbose or source maps or watch)
+* run `npm run build:react` for prod build (no verbose or source maps or watch)

 ## Steps to Run Servers
 * navigate to project directory